-Some of these may indeed contain organic ingredients, but are not certified.
+Some of these may indeed contain organic ingredients but are not certified.
 It is very costly to be certified and I understand companies choosing not to.
 But some companies will use organic ingredients without being certified, and I’m trying to find these.
-Many beers in Europe are organic, unfiltered and unpasteurized by default.
-I was told that the east coast of the US have more breweries that are creating unfiltered, unpasteurized beers, while more west coast breweries filter many of their beers.
+Many beers in Europe are organic, unfiltered, and unpasteurized by default.
+I was told that the east coast of the US has more breweries that are creating unfiltered, unpasteurized beers, while more west coast breweries filter many of their beers.

 “Bottle conditioned” is another word used for unpasteurized to look for on labels.
 Yeast is added at the bottling stage for carbonation.

 North Coast Brewing: Blue Star and Pranqster.
 Prankqster is a very delicious, good beer.
 Great customer service.

 Sierra Nevada: Porter, Stout, and Kellerweis (most yeast).
 Pale Ales are bottle conditioned.
 All others are filtered, but unpasteurized.
 All beers use non-GMO ingredients.
 I can vouch that the porter is excellent.
 Great customer service too.